Books by Indigenous Authors

 Deloria, Vine.

-First published in 1972, Vine Deloria Jr.'s God Is Red remains the seminal work on Native religious views, asking new questions about our species and our ultimate fate.
-Celebrating three decades in publication with a special 30th-anniversary edition.
+A 50th anniversary revised edition of the beloved classic, God is Red.
+First published in 1973, Vine Deloria, Jr.'s God Is Red remains the seminal work on Native American religious views, asking the reader to think about our species and our ultimate fate in novel ways....

 Four souls [a novel]